 Arts Tri-Mentoring connects Arts students with industry and faculty mentors, and with one another.
 Each year, UBC alumni are matched with a junior (1st /2nd year) and a senior (3rd/4th year) student.
 Matches are based on academic and career goals, and expose students to careers in their area of study.
 Intake occurs each September.
 Participating departments change from year to year.

 Arts students can start building their careers while still completing their undergraduate degree.
-The Centre for Student Involvement & Careers in Brock Hall offers information on what students can do with their major, career advising for Arts students, Work your BA workshops, Work Learn opportunities, and hosts the Arts Career Xploration each January.
+The Centre for Student Involvement & Careers in Brock Hall offers information on what students can do with their major, career advising for Arts students, and Work Learn opportunities.
 Workshops and events are held throughout the year.

 Go Global’s international learning programs offer students transformational experiences that promote global awareness, meaningful engagement, and cross-cultural understanding.
 Programs include academic exchanges, group study programs, and research and service learning.
 Application deadlines vary depending on program.